 8. Digital Celebration

-Sometimes a parent may have commitments or jobs that prevent them from celebrating with the children in person.
+Sometimes a parent may have commitments or jobs that prevent them from celebrating with their children in person.

 Fortunately, we live in a time of advanced digital communications.
 Make an agreement with your former spouse to have a digital celebration of sorts when you cannot be there in person.